 For facial skin, teens want a light weight product like one of my Sheer Strength Pure Physical SPF 30-50+ Sunscreens.
 The family of sunscreens includes:

-- Matte Tinted to absorb oil and soften complexion flaws such as acne.
+- A Matte Tinted SPF 50 to absorb oil and soften complexion flaws such as acne.
+This would be my top choice for teens.

-- Invisible cream and a spray product that works well into facial hair and applies easily to chest and neck.
+- A completely Invisible SPF 50 Cream Sunscreen and an SPF 50 Invisible Spray product that works well into facial hair and applies easily to chest and neck.
+I wear this daily on my neck, chest, arms and hands.

-- I also have a well-priced water-resistant product for swimming and beach days and total body application.
+- I also have a well-priced water-resistant SPF 30 Sunscreen product for swimming and beach days and total body application.

 As a dermatologist who has done well over 200,000 skin exams, I know that the mineral zinc products give the best protection, especially against the highly aging UV ray called UVA.
 All my Sheer Strength Sunscreens are zinc based.
 The Water-Resistant Spray also contains titanium dioxide.